Mediating Role of Self-esteem and Self-efficacy in the Relationship of Perfectionism and Negative Reactivity with Eating Disorders

 authors:

-avatar Esmaeil Mousavi Asl ORCID 1 , avatar Hamzeh Rostami 1 , avatar Amirali Moghadam Sadegh 1 , avatar Leila Abdi 1 , avatar Forouzan Behrouzian 1 , *
+avatar Esmaeil Mousavi Asl ORCID 1 , avatar Hamzeh Rostami 1 , avatar Amirali Moghadam Sadegh 1 , avatar Leila Abdi 1 , avatar Forouzan Behrouzian ORCID 1 , *

 Department of Psychiatry, Golestan Hospital, School of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran

-how to cite: Mousavi Asl E, Rostami H , Moghadam Sadegh A, Abdi L, Behrouzian F. Mediating Role of Self-esteem and Self-efficacy in the Relationship of Perfectionism and Negative Reactivity with Eating Disorders.
+How To Cite Mousavi Asl E, Rostami H , Moghadam Sadegh A, Abdi L, Behrouzian F. Mediating Role of Self-esteem and Self-efficacy in the Relationship of Perfectionism and Negative Reactivity with Eating Disorders.
 Iran J Psychiatry Behav Sci.
 2022;16(1):e111449. https://doi.org/10.5812/ijpbs.111449.

 Abstract